project-delphi/project-delphi/README.md

 I was born and grew up in󠁧󠁢󠁥󠁮󠁧󠁿󠁮󠁧󠁿 the European Union 🇪🇺 ; primarily London 🇬🇧

-Since then I've sojourned all over our 🌎  blue planet, currently my coordinates fall in 🇨🇦
+Since then I've sojourned all over our 🌎  blue planet

 ### Emoji Trivia